V-Sekai-fire/aria-character-core/apps/aria_neon_frontlines/decisions/vsekai_system_architecture_plan.md

 ## Current Implementation Status

-**Note:** This architecture plan is in research phase.
-The current Aria Character Core project implements a subset of these concepts:

-- ✅ **Phoenix Web Framework**: `aria_neon_frontlines` application with WebSocket support
-- ✅ **Temporal Planning**: Complete HTN+STN hybrid planning system
-- ✅ **PostgreSQL with TimescaleDB**: Current persistence layer with hypertables
-- ✅ **Real-time Communication**: Phoenix Channels for WebSocket communication
-- 🧪 **Research Components**: ENet game server integration (experimental)
+This architecture plan is currently in research phase.
+The Aria Character Core project has implemented several key components that form the foundation of the V-Sekai system.
+The Phoenix web framework has been successfully implemented through the aria_neon_frontlines application, providing robust WebSocket support for real-time communication.
+The temporal planning system is complete, featuring a sophisticated HTN+STN hybrid approach that handles complex scheduling and constraint solving.
+PostgreSQL with TimescaleDB serves as the current persistence layer, utilizing hypertables for efficient time-series data storage and retrieval.
+Real-time communication is handled through Phoenix Channels, enabling seamless WebSocket connections.
+The ENet game server integration remains in experimental phase, representing an area for future development and testing.

 The real-time layer is an Erlang-based game server that uses `dragonhunt02/enet-godot`.
 This project is an Erlang port of the ENet protocol library, created for compatibility with the ENet implementation used by Godot Engine clients.
 Since the server and clients both adhere to the ENet protocol, they can communicate directly.
 This implementation allows the server to leverage Erlang's lightweight processes to achieve massive concurrency.
 Each active world instance is managed by a dedicated process, which synchronizes ephemeral state data such as player position, VR motion, and avatar animations.
 This design also enables seamless world transitions by handling the state hand-off between world instances as a high-speed, in-memory messaging operation, which avoids the persistence layer entirely.